learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 Try both approaches out in REPL and verify that they yield the same results.

-Note that the `Object` being passed as the first argument &mdash; in this case, recipe &mdash; is modified and returned at the end.
+Note that the `Object` being passed as the first argument — in this case, recipe — is modified and returned at the end.
 So simply using `Object.assign()` does not make our function nondestructive.
 So how do we solve that problem?
 Well, the first argument we pass **does not need to be an existing `Object`**!